 Amalgam fillings, also known as “silver fillings”, leave patients with noticeable dental work and often take a toll on their confidence after treatment.
 Composite fillings are more aesthetically pleasing than amalgam and often require less drilling because the resin composite is more flexible than metal.

-A crown is a tooth-shaped cover that can be applied to a damaged tooth in order to restore its shape and structure.
+A dental crown is a tooth-shaped cover that can be applied to a damaged tooth in order to restore its shape and structure.
 If you have a cavity that is too large to be treated with a filling alone, or if your tooth has been cracked or weakened, a crown can “cap” your tooth to repair and protect it from further damage.

 During your appointment, Dr. Babb will clean the affected tooth and remove any harmful decay and bacteria.
 He’ll use a digital scanner to get detailed images of your tooth in order to create a custom crown that fits, feels and looks perfectly natural.
 After your treatment at our Pineville dental office, your new tooth will look beautiful and its full function will be restored.